jamesrhester/DrelTools.jl/src/annotated-grammar.rst

    remove ambiguity.

 4. Literal 'missing' ('?') and 'null' have been added to the language
+5. The namespace separator ':' has been added

 The EBNF used here differs from the ISO standard as follows:

 1. Sequences of characters may be presented as single strings